projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 Virtual Slim Bootloader
 =======================

-The Virtual Slim bootloader (vSBL) is the virtual bootloader that supports booting the User VM on the ACRN hypervisor platform.
+The Virtual Slim Bootloader (vSBL) is the virtual bootloader that supports booting the User VM on the ACRN hypervisor platform.
 The vSBL design is derived from Slim Bootloader.
 It follows a staged design approach that provides hardware initialization and payload launching that provides the boot logic.
-As shown in :numref:`overview-sbl`, the virtual SBL has an initialization unit to initialize virtual hardware, and a payload unit to boot Linux or Android guest OS.
+As shown in :numref:`overview-sbl`, the virtual SBL has an initialization unit to initialize virtual hardware, and a payload unit to boot a Linux or Android guest OS.

 .. figure:: images/over-image110.png
    :align: center